moq-wg/moq-transport/draft-lcurley-warp.md

 --- abstract

-This document defines the core behavior for Warp, a live media transport protocol over QUIC.
+This document defines the core behavior for Warp, a media transport protocol over QUIC.
 Media is split into objects based on the underlying media encoding and transmitted independently over QUIC streams.
 QUIC streams are prioritized based on the delivery order, allowing less important objects to be starved or dropped during congestion.